-The ARLG has prioritized four areas of research and solicits proposals for clinical research studies focused on:
+The ARLG has prioritized three areas of research and solicits proposals for clinical research studies focused on:

 Infections caused by Gram-negative bacteria

-- Optimize administration of antimicrobial agents for treatment of Gram-negative infections with respect to dose, dosing interval, and duration of therapy in adults or children.
+- Identify strategies to optimize the administration of antibiotics for the treatment of Gram-negative infections with respect to dose, interval, and duration of therapy in adults and children.

 Infections caused by Gram-positive bacteria

 - Investigate strategies or therapies, including narrow-spectrum oral antimicrobials, for treatment of infections predominantly caused by Gram-positive bacteria, including skin and soft tissue infections, bone and joint infections, and bacteremia in adults and children.